Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 I've lived in a couple of countries where talking (or more typically whinging) about the weather is a national past time so I took things one step further, by making a blog post about it!

 The past few months we've had an absolute hell of a summer here in Tokyo.
 It wasn't just hot, it was extremely humid too making things doubly worse!
 As some kinda coping mechanism I've been using R to create cool visualizations throughout the summer.
 This post will be a place where I can show all of them along with the code.
-I will also cover methods of getting Japanese weather data using the `JMAStats` (Japan Meteorological Agency) and `riem` (ASOS airport weather stations) packages.
+I will also cover methods of getting Japanese weather data using the `jmastats` (Japan Meteorological Agency) and `riem` (ASOS airport weather stations) packages.

 Let's Begin!